KaikaiSong99/study/public/trajectory-vis-study-test/assets/background.md

 which is usually a cumbersome process and poses high cognitive load to users.
 This inspired us to design visualizations that present t-SNE dynamics in one visualization with all the visual elements needed.

-only two views: a 2D t-SNE trajectory view and a 1D t-SNE trajectory view enhanced by a bundling technique, among some other design choices.

 ## Our Research
 An intuitive way to do this is to record positions of points at all iterations and connect them into trajectories in the visualization.
 We enhanced this idea by adding a modified bundling approach to reduce visual clutter while preserving key information in the visualization.